How To Improve Gut Health

 In actual fact the gut plays host to trillions of microorganisms, with around 1000 different species of bacteria, collectively known as the gut microbiome.
 These bacteria can either help or hinder our health.
 The interesting thing is that each person is unique in that the microbiome is completely different from one person to another, even identical twins.

-Research has confirmed a strong connection between the microbiome and the immune system, detoxification and front line defence against certain potentially toxic food compounds, production of vitamins and energy, breakdown and digestion of foods, prevention of chronic diseases, improved mental health and reduced risk of depression thanks to the strong connection between gut and brain, via the gut brain axis.
+Research has confirmed a strong connection between the microbiome and the immune system, detoxification and front line defense against certain potentially toxic food compounds, production of vitamins and energy, breakdown and digestion of foods, prevention of chronic diseases, improved mental health and reduced risk of depression thanks to the strong connection between gut and brain, via the gut brain axis.
 You name it, the gut is pretty much central to everything.

 Let’s first look at the ways NOT to improve gut health & what to avoid..